Norfolk Island: Transport

 There are no railways, waterways, ports or harbours on the island.
 Loading jetties are located at Kingston and Cascade, but ships cannot get close to either of them.
 When a supply ship arrives, it is emptied by whaleboats towed by launches, five tonnes at a time.
 A mobile crane picks up the freight using nets and straps and lifts the freight onto the pier.
 Which jetty is used depends on the prevailing weather of the day; the jetty on the leeward side of the island is often used.
 If the wind changes significantly during unloading/loading, the ship will move around to the other side.
 Visitors often gather to watch the activity when a supply ship arrives.
 Norfolk Forwarding Services is the primary Freight Forwarding service for Norfolk Island handling both sea and airfreight.
 In 2017 Norfolk Forwarding Services shipped most of the freight for the Cascade Pier Project over a period of 18 months.

 The island hosts 80 km of roads, of which 53 km are paved and 27 km unpaved.
 As with the rest of Australia, driving is on the left side of the road.
 Uniquely, local law gives livestock right of way.
 Speed limits are lower than most mainland Australian roads; the general speed limit is 50 km/h, reducing to 40 km/h in town and 30 km/h near schools.
 Drivers on the island wave to other passing vehicles, this tradition is nicknamed the "Norfolk wave".

 There is one airport, Norfolk Island Airport.
-It was formerly serviced by a local airline, Norfolk Island Airlines, which connected Norfolk Island with Brisbane.
-As of March 2018, there are no direct flights from New Zealand to Norfolk Island, leaving only services via Sydney and Brisbane.
-In mid 2018, Air Chathams announced it was looking to re-establish flights between Auckland and Norfolk Island and in August 2019 announced a weekly service between Auckland and Norfolk Island would begin on 6 September using a Convair 580.
+Qantas operates direct flights to Sydney and Brisbane, and Air Chathams flies to Auckland.
+A local airline, Norfolk Island Airlines, ran flights to Auckland and Brisbane until 2018.
+In mid 2018, Air Chathams announced it was looking to re-establish flights between Auckland and Norfolk Island.
+It began a weekly service between Auckland and Norfolk Island on 6 September 2019 using a Convair 580.

-Following Jacinda Ardern's announcement of the opening of the Trans-Tasman bubble, Air Chathams announced a return to service effective from 27 May 2021, this service to Auckland, operates on Thursdays using a 36-seater Saab 340 aircraft.
+Since the reopening of the Trans-Tasman bubble in 2021, the Air Chathams Auckland service operates on Thursdays using a 36-seater Saab 340 aircraft.